Methodology

 Readers should note that the export estimates in this publication are based on an experimental methodology designed to accurately estimate, using the latest available evidence and data, the different aspects of the UK’s trade in education related goods and services.
 This includes capturing both direct expenditure and the associated expenditure that occurs where an international student visits the UK to consume those goods and services.
 As the methodology has been developed specifically for this purpose, the estimates are not necessarily directly comparable with goods and services breakdowns contained in ONS’ Pink Book (here) estimates, which measure the balance of payments for the UK

-This technical document provides further information on the methodology used to calculate the revenue from education related exports and transnational education activities for 2019.
-Mostly, this is the same methodology used for the publication of revenue for education related exports and transnational education activities in 2018.
+This technical document provides further information on the methodology used to calculate the revenue from education related exports and transnational education activities for 2019 and 2020.
+Mostly, this is the same methodology used in previous publications: revenue for education related exports and transnational education activities in 2018 (opens in a new tab).
 Any changes from our previous methodology will be outlined in the text below.
 For brevity, the underlying figures used to obtain the overall figure have not been included.
 It is possible to calculate these figures using the steps outlined in the methodology.

 Definition of exports and transnational education